-Audit file documents Workpapers areshould to be arranged by the sections listed below, in the order indicated on the Table of Contents.
+Audit file documents Workpapers are should to be arranged by the sections listed below, in the order indicated on the Table of Contents.
 The Internal Audit Coordinator will assign the audit project number.
 The audit file must include the following workpapers should include the following:

-Order of Electronic Table of Contents 1.
-Planning • Contents: a.
-Audit Program b.
-Engagement Letter Entrance Conference c.
-Criteria d.
-Risk Assessment e. •f.
-All other misc. planning documentation Workpapers Contents: a.
-Workpaper Spreadsheet b.
-Raw Data c.
-Data Analytics d.
-Testing Documents/Samples e.
+Order of Electronic Table of Contents

+- 1. Planning

+- o Contents:

+- a.
+Audit Prograam

+- b.
+Engagement Letter

+- c.
+Entrance Conference

+- d.
+Criteria

+- e.
+Risk Assessment

+- •f.
+All other misc. planning documentation

+- 2. Workpapers

+- o Contents:

+- a.
+Workpaper Spreadsheet

+- b.
+Raw Data

+- c.
+Data Analytics

+- d.
+Testing Documents/Samples

+- e.
 All other documentation related to field work

-3. Audit Reports
+- 3. Audit Reports

 - o Contents:

 - a.
 Draft Report

 - b.
 Final Report

 - c.
 Exit Conference

 - d.
 Audit Checklist with CAE's final approval/sign-off

-4. Audit Survey
+- 4. Audit Survey

-• Contents:
+- o Contents:

 - a.
-Surveys from audit customers - b.
-Emails for sending survey and receiving response back a.
-All CAPs
+Surveys from audit customers

-5. Follow-Up

 - b.
+Emails for sending survey and receiving response back

+- 5. Follow-Up

+- All CAPs

+- b.
 Emails and/or any other communication documents

 - c.
 Follow-up documentation

 - d.
 Closeout memo

-Internal Control Evaluation (As as Neededneeded)
+- Internal Control Evaluation (As as Neededneeded)

-At the conclusion of the audit, the auditor should bind-finalize the-all workpapers in the -program section sequenceelectronic audit file, delete any extra draft audit report versions, and send notification to CAE for final approval and file closure., using a standard two hole punch and "ACCO type" fastener.
+At the conclusion of the audit, the auditor should bind-finalize the-all workpapers in the program section sequenceelectronic audit file, delete any extra draft audit report versions, and send notification to CAE for final approval and file closure, using a standard two hole punch and "ACCO type" fastener.
 The audit report, workpaper review notes, and memorandum of concerns for the next audit should be filed in front of the audit program section.
 The auditor should prepare a file cover, which lists the name of the company, the division/department being audited and the type of audit being conducted.
 It should also contain the audit completion date, the audit period covered, the name of the auditors who worked on the assignment and the program section contained (if more than one binder is used).
 A blank cover should be used on the back of each binder to prevent damage to the last workpapers bound.
 The specific project number for each audit project should also be noted on the file cover.
+The Chief Audit Executive will assign the specific project number.